-Note: In case modifying the mutable property inside the deterministic model object itself is not straight-forward in your context, you may consider adding the following statement after import pyomo.environ as pyo but before defining the model object: pyo.Param.DefaultMutable = True.
-Note how this sets the default mutable property in all Param objects in the ensuing model instance to True; consequently, this solution will not work with Param objects for which the mutable=False property was explicitly enabled inside the model object.
+Note: In case modifying the mutable property inside the deterministic model object itself is not straightforward in your context, you may consider adding the following statement after import pyomo.environ as pyo but before defining the model object: pyo.Param.DefaultMutable = True.
+For all Param objects declared after this statement, the attribute mutable is set to True by default.
+Hence, non-mutable Param objects are now declared by explicitly passing the argument mutable=False to the Param constructor.